SEB-Core/mongoose-recipes/README.md

 ## Ensuring Git Ignores Certain Files/Folders

-Next, we'll need to make sure that things like our node_modules folder do not get tracked by git as we work on our project.
+Next, you'll need to make sure that things like your `node_modules` folder do not get tracked by git as you work on your project.
 In your terminal:

 ```sh
 touch .gitignore
 ```

-Anything we put in this file will not be tracked by git.
+Anything you put in this file will not be tracked by git.

 For now, put: